Welcome to the Eugene O'Neill International Society

 The Eugene O’Neill Society is a nonprofit international association formed in 1978 to promote the study of the life and works of Eugene O’Neill, America’s greatest playwright.
 The Society also celebrates the drama and theatre for which his work was in large part the catalyst and model for American Theatre in the 20th Century and beyond.
 Eugene O’Neill was awarded four Pulitzer Prizes and is the only American playwright to have received the Nobel Prize.

 Because of the scope of O’Neill’s impact on the theatre and because of his stature and importance as an American intellectual and artist, the Society’s members unite in the exploration of O’Neill’s life and works by means of:

-- keeping his work alive in performances on stage, film, television, radio and recordings
+the creation of artistic performances on stage, film, television, radio, and recordings

 advocating for the preservation of important historic sites associated with O’Neill’s life and work, and;